 When Decedent died on May 12, 2006, he left behind two documents that have been key in this litigation to date: the Prenuptial Agreement and his Will dated February 20, 2002.
-In addition to Paragraph 5 of the Prenuptial Agreement which provides that each party's pre-marital property would remain their separate property, free and clear of any claim by the as executors.
+In addition to Paragraph 5 of the Prenuptial Agreement which

+1 Decedent's Will was probated on June 8, 2006, at which time, Decedent's two sons and primary beneficiaries, Kirby Miller and Kevin Miller, were appointed as executors.
 On November 4, 2009, Decedent's son Kirby Miller died, leaving Kevin Miller as the sole executor.